APPENDIX 2. DETERMINING POWER-OFF STALL SPEED OF ULTRALIGHTS

 440 lbs.

-STEP TWO - Divide the total weight by the total wing area to obtain the wing loading of the vehicle.
+STEP TWO - Divide the total weight by the total wing area to obtain the wing loading

 Example: Weight 440